dell/terraform-provider-powerscale/docs/data-sources/nfs_export.md

 <a id="nestedatt--nfs_exports"></a>
 ### Nested Schema for `nfs_exports`

-Required:

-- `paths` (List of String) Specifies the paths under /ifs that are exported.

 Read-Only:

 - `all_dirs` (Boolean) True if all directories under the specified paths are mountable.